EdoPedrocchi/Exam/README.md

 | **Model 1** | 1425     | 552.56     | -  | -        | -       |
 | **Model 2** | 1420     | 551.92     | 5  | 0.634    | 0.9864  |

-### Explanation:
-- **Resid.
-Df**: Remaining degrees of freedom for each model.
-Model 2 has fewer degrees of freedom (1420 vs. 1425) because it includes more variables.
-- **Resid.
-Dev**: Residual deviance for each model.
-Lower values indicate a better fit to the data.
-- **Df**: Difference in degrees of freedom between the two models (5 in this case).
 - **Deviance**: Difference between the residual deviance of the two models (0.634).
 A low value suggests that the more complex model does not significantly reduce the deviance compared to the simpler model.
 - **Pr(>Chi)**: P-value from the Chi-square test. **0.9864** is very high, indicating no statistical evidence to prefer the more complex model.